 I thought of this research when Jay Livingston posted this picture, on the Montclair SocioBlog, of Alan Greenspan and David Brooks having lunch together:

 Note: The photo was removed at the request of the person who took it.
 Sorry.

 Source: Hallin, D. (1986) The ‘Uncensored War’: The Media and Vietnam.
-New York and Oxford: Oxford University Press.Lisa Wade is a professor at Occidental College.
+New York and Oxford: Oxford University Press.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.